Criminal Law Litigation in California

 A Misdemeanor is a more serious crime that is punishable by a fine and/or up to one year in county jail.
 For misdemeanors, you do have the right to a jury trial and the right to have an attorney appointed to you if you cannot afford one.
 Examples of misdemeanor crimes are petty theft, assault, DUI/public intoxication, disturbing the peace and trespassing.

 Felony crimes are the most serious types of crimes.
 Felonies are punishable by fines and one or more years in state prison.
-They usually stem from violent acts, such as murder, assault with a deadly weapon, and sexual crimes, but can also be white collar crimes such as embezzlement or fraud or drug crimes such as possession with intent to sell or drug trafficking.
+They usually stem from violent acts, such as murder, assault with a deadly weapon, and sexual crimes, but can also be white collar crimes such as embezzlement or drug crimes such as possession with intent to sell or drug trafficking.
 Many misdemeanor crimes can be elevated to a felony depending on the circumstances.

 - Record Sealing